 - Iodine

-Egg whites are considered a complete protein as they contain all of the essential amino acids.1
+Egg whites are a complete protein as they contain all essential amino acids.1

 In people, eggs have been suggested to promote eye health3 and sharpen the mind.6

-Raw eggs for dogs are not a good idea, as they may contain the bacteria Salmonella which can cause vomiting and diarrhea.7 Generally, dogs tolerate bacteria better than humans, but there is still risk from feeding raw eggs.
-This is especially important for dogs with cancer or a suppressed immune system.4
+Raw eggs are not a good idea, as they may contain the Salmonella bacteria, which can cause vomiting and diarrhea.7 Generally, dogs tolerate bacteria better than humans, but there is still a risk.
+This is especially important for cancer patients or those with a suppressed immune system.4

-Dogs can be allergic to eggs.
-Clinical signs of an egg allergy include gastrointestinal distress such as vomiting and diarrhea as well as allergic skin issues.
+If your dog is allergic to the bird, they are likely allergic to its eggs.
+Clinical signs of an egg allergy include gastrointestinal distress, such as vomiting and diarrhea, and allergic skin issues.

 There are no known drug interactions between eggs and medications that your dog may be taking.